 5. Exemptions from reporting to the National VET Provider Collection

-To the extent that an exemption applies under section 5, an RTO is not under an obligation to submit AVETMISS compliant data to the National VET Provider Collection.
+To the extent that an exemption applies under section 5, an RTO is not under an obligation to submit data compliant with AVETMISS for the National VET Provider Collection to the National VET Provider Collection.